-This activity combines a craft with pretend play: kids make a fuzzy caterpillar with googly eyes that can wiggle and bend and act a little silly!
-This caterpillar craft is perfect for fine motor and sensory play.
-And kids can be creative with the colors they choose to make a fuzzy caterpillar.
+This activity combines a craft with pretend play.
+Kids make a fuzzy caterpillar with googly eyes that can wiggle and bend and act a little silly!

 A chenille stem is the perfect material for making a caterpillar - it's soft and fuzzy and easily bends when it moves, just like a caterpillar.

-1. Wrap a chenille stem around a pencil.
-I wrapped two chenille stems together to make the colorful stripes.
+1. Wrap a chenille stem around a pencil or stick.
+Use one thick chenille stem, or wrap two chenille stems together to make colorful stripes.

 2. Slide the curled chenille stem off the pencil.

-3. Glue craft eyes to the front of the stem.
+3. Glue craft eyes to the front of the caterpillar.

 You can easily bend the chenille stem to form different poses.
 Make your caterpillar act a little silly by bending and wiggling your finger as your caterpillar crawls across a tree branch.